 Ready to Save Money on Direct Mail?

 As you can see, when done well, direct mail is actually a very cost-effective channel to reach your customers.
-You can lower campaign costs and maximize your direct mail ROI by using built-in direct mail audiences, refined targeting, a/b testing, and having the right direct mail partner.
+You can lower direct mail costs and maximize your ROI by using built-in direct mail audiences, refined targeting, a/b testing, and having the right direct mail partner.

 To learn more about how Inkit can help you save money on direct mail, demo our direct mail software here.